JeremyFail/MassiveCraft/README.md

 # MassiveCraft - Monorepo
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 This is a fork of MassiveCraft's projects which combines all of the necessary individual repositories into a single "monorepo" for easier compilation by anyone who wishes to compile the source themselves.
-The guide below contains basic instructions on how to compile MassiveCore, CreativeGates, and Factions.
+The guide below contains basic instructions on how to compile MassiveCore, CreativeGates, Factions, and FactionsChat.

 Alternatively, releases will be made available here: [releases](https://github.com/JeremyFail/MassiveCraft/releases)